The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A written order instructing a financial institution to pay immediately on demand a specified amount of money from the check writer's account to the person named on the check or, if a specific person is not named, to whoever bears the check to the institution for payment.

 Check 21 is a Federal law that is designed to enable banks to handle more checks electronically, which is intended to make check processing faster and more efficient.
 Check 21 is the short name for the Check Clearing for the 21st Century Act, which went into effect on October 28, 2004.
-See also Check 21.
+See related question Check 21.

 A demand deposit account subject to withdrawal of funds by check.